uchicago-library/pyiiif/README.md

 ## Introduction

-pyiiif is a library for working with
+pyiiif is a library for working with the IIIF Presentation API

 It provides a pythonic interface to generating IIIF Presentation API records.
 The purpose is to reduce the amount of typing required and reduce amount of errors in creating large numbers of IIIF records.